-Remaining rental payment obligations relating to the lease for each of the next five years and thereafter are as follows:
+Remaining rental payment obligations relating to the lease are as follows:

-Fiscal Years Ending

 September 30 Amount

-2021 \$ 510,001

-2022 520,226
+2022 \$ 520,226

 2023 530,655

 2024 313,138

 Thereafter -

-Total \$ 1,874,020
+Total \$ 1,364,019

 Investments - The Trust has made contractual commitments to fund various investments.
 These investments typically have investment periods of five years and terms of ten years.
 The investment manager or general partner invests the committed dollars during the investment period and harvests the portfolio during the remainder of the term.
 The amounts of these commitments are disclosed in the table in Note 3.